abbbi/sshcont/README.md

 # Notes:

+* No authentication implemented, you should not run this on a public
 * Container images not available on the host will be pulled.
 * Container is removed after exiting the session.

 # Why?

-I know [containerssh](https://github.com/containerssh) exists, but it brings way too much features i dont need.
+* I know [containerssh](https://github.com/containerssh) exists, but it brings way too much features i dont need.
+* Sometimes i work on systems where docker is not available but need quick access to an container for testing.